DavidGrath/Expense-Tracker/README.md

 * Entities in the UI layer and DB layer are suffixed with `Ui` and `Db` respectively
 * Instrumented tests are suffixed with `InstrumentedTest`
 * `./data` for the main app files, `./draft` for the `AddDetailedTransaction` screen, under each of them, `./images` for all images, `./documents` for all documents
+* Tests that open other activities should use `androidTest`: https://github.com/robolectric/robolectric/issues/5104

 ## To-Do
 * Jenkins Testing Pipeline